Tonstad

-Tonstad is the administrative centre of the municipality of Sirdal in Agder county, Norway.
-The village is located at the northern end of the lake Sirdalsvatnet in the Sirdalen valley.
-The 1.14 km2 village has a population (2015) of 874, giving the village a population density of 767 PD/km2.
+Tonstad is the administrative centre of Sirdal Municipality in Agder county, Norway.
+The village is located at the northern end of the lake Sirdalsvatnet in the Sira river valley.

+The 1.29 km2 village has a population (2026) of 939 and a population density of 728 PD/km2.

 Tonstad Hydroelectric Power Station and the Tonstad ski center are both located in and around this village.
 The Tonstad Church is also located in the village.

+History

-The village of Tonstad was the administrative center of the old municipality of Tonstad from 1905 until its dissolution in 1960.
-In 1960, it became the part of Sirdal, and it continued to be the administrative center of that new municipality.
+The village of Tonstad was the administrative center of the old Tonstad Municipality from 1905 until its dissolution in 1960.
+In 1960, it became the part of Sirdal Municipality, and it continued to be the administrative center of that new municipality.